core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In either case, it is RECOMMENDED that a server does not send back any error message in reply to a received request if either of the following conditions holds:

-* The server is not able to identify the received request as a group request, i.e., as sent to all servers in the group.
+* The server is not able to identify whether the received request is a group request, i.e., as sent to all servers in the group.

 * The server identifies the received request as a group request.